BioInfo/SP500/readme.md

 The book is divided into several parts, each focusing on a different sector of the economy:

-- Part I: Technology Sector
-- Part II: Finance Sector
-- Part III: Energy Sector
-- Part IV: Healthcare Sector
+- Communication Services
+- Consumer Discretionary
-- Part V: Consumer Goods
+- Consumer Staples
+- Energy
+- Financials
+- Health Care
+- Industrials
+- Information Technology
+- Materials
+- Real Estate
-- ...
+- Utilities

 Each chapter follows a similar structure: